neumino/thinky/documentation/relations.md

 you retrieved it with `getJoin()`.
 If you retrieved the document with `getJoin(modelToGet)`, then you should call `saveAll(modelToSave)` with `modelToSave == modelToGet`.

+__Note__: A notable exception is for `hasAndBelongsToMany` relations.
+In this case you can provide an array with keys to link. `saveAll` will only create the relations between the document and not verify that the document actually do exist.
+This makes building an API more convenient (similiar to what `update` provides).

 _Example_: